Official: Wisconsin food warehouse worker kills 2 co-workers | Law-Order

 Official: Wisconsin food warehouse worker kills 2 co-workers

-A worker at a supermarket distribution centre near Milwaukee shot and killed two co-workers on Wednesday, a union official said.
+A worker at a supermarket distribution centre near Milwaukee shot and killed two co-workers, a union official said Wednesday.

-The shootings happened overnight in different locations inside the Roundy's distribution centre in Oconomowoc, about 30 miles (48 km) west of Milwaukee, said Thomas Bennett, secretary-treasurer of General Teamsters Local Union No. 200 said Wednesday.
+The shootings happened Tuesday night in different locations inside the Roundy's distribution centre in Oconomowoc, about 30 miles (48 km) west of Milwaukee, said Thomas Bennett, secretary-treasurer of General Teamsters Local Union No. 200.
+He said all three men were in their 40s.

+Oconomowoc police said the suspect's vehicle was spotted in Milwaukee after the attack and officers began to pursue it.
+The vehicle crashed and the suspect was pronounced dead at the scene from a self-inflicted gunshot wound.

 The Roundy's complex employs close to 1,000 people, according to the Journal Sentinel.
 Roundy's is a subsidiary of Cincinnati-based Kroger that operates Pick 'n Save and Metro Market stores in Wisconsin and Mariano's grocery stores in northern Illinois.